-Professor Hugh McDermott holds honorary appointments as a Professorial Fellow of The University of Melbourne in the Departments of Medical Bionics and Audiology and Speech Pathology.
+Professor Hugh McDermott is the Chief Technology Officer of the Bionics Institute and also holds honorary appointments as a Professorial Fellow at The University of Melbourne in the Departments of Medical Bionics and Audiology & Speech Pathology.
 In 2006, Hugh was appointed to the newly created Chair of Auditory Communication and Signal Processing at the University of Melbourne as full professor.
 He held that position until he joined the Bionics Institute as Deputy Director in 2010.
-Hugh was appointed Chief Technology Officer in December 2017.
+Hugh was appointed CTO in December 2017.

-In recognition of his world-renowned research in signal processing, electronic design, and perception, Professor Hugh McDermott is an elected Fellow of the Acoustical Society of America (ASA), the Institute of Electrical and Electronics Engineers (IEEE) and the Australian Academy of Health and Medical Sciences (AAHMS).
-In 2009, Professor Hugh McDermott was the first recipient of the Callier Prize in Communication Disorders, an award from the University of Texas, USA, for leadership “that has fostered scientific advances and significant developments in the diagnosis and treatment of communication disorders”.
+In recognition of his world-renowned research in signal processing, electronic design, and perception, Hugh is an elected Fellow of the Acoustical Society of America (ASA), the Institute of Electrical and Electronics Engineers (IEEE), and the Australian Academy of Health and Medical Sciences (AAHMS).
+In 2009, he was the first recipient of the Callier Prize in Communication Disorders, an award from the University of Texas, USA, for leadership “that has fostered scientific advances and significant developments in the diagnosis and treatment of communication disorders”.

-Professor Hugh McDermott is a named inventor on 23 patent families, and has a further four patent applications currently being processed.
-Several of his inventions have been successfully implemented in commercial products available worldwide, including the development of:
+Hugh is an inventor on over 25 patent families.
+Several of his inventions have been successfully implemented in commercial products available worldwide, including:

-- The Speak/ACE sound-processing scheme for cochlear implants.
-These have been the highly successful basis of all processors manufactured and sold by the Australian company Cochlear Ltd for over 20 years.
+- The Speak/ACE sound-processing scheme for cochlear implants which is the highly successful basis of all CI systems manufactured and sold by the Australian company Cochlear Ltd for over 20 years.
 Cochlear Ltd continues to dominate the world market for cochlear implants.

-- The frequency-compression scheme for acoustic hearing aids known as SoundRecover, which improves the perception of high-frequency sounds and thereby increases speech intelligibility.
-SoundRecover has been licensed to the world’s largest manufacturer of hearing aids, Phonak AG, a subsidiary of Sonova, based in Switzerland.
-Phonak sells approximately 1 million hearing aids in over 100 countries per year.
+- A frequency-compression scheme for acoustic hearing aids – SoundRecover – which improves the perception of high-frequency sounds and thereby increases speech intelligibility.
+SoundRecover is available in almost all instruments sold by the world’s largest manufacturer of hearing aids, Phonak AG (a subsidiary of Sonova), based in Switzerland.
+Phonak sells over 1 million hearing instruments in approximately 100 countries each year.

-- Circuits for neurostimulators, including cochlear implants.
+- Electronic circuit designs for cochlear implants and other neurostimulators.
 As a PhD student, Hugh completed all aspects of the design and layout of a custom receiver-stimulator chip that implemented several unique technical features.
-Some of these innovations have been incorporated into the implant systems manufactured commercially by Cochlear Ltd today.
+Innovations arising from that development have been incorporated into the implant systems manufactured commercially by Cochlear Ltd today.